 HODGSON, Brian Houghton

 HODGSON, Brian Houghton.
 Lower Beech near Macclesfield, Cheshire 1.2.1800 (or 1801?) — London 23.5.1894.
 British Civil Servant, Diplomat and Indologist in India and Nepal (1818-44 & 1845-58), also worked on Anthropology and Natural History.
-Son of a banker, educated at Macclesfield and Dr. Delafosse’s school in Richmond, then at Haileybury.
+Son of Brian Hodgson (1766–1858), a banker, and his wife Catherine.
+Educated at Macclesfield and Dr. Delafosse’s school in Richmond, then at Haileybury.
 At the age of 17 joined I.C.S. and came to India.
 After further studies at College of Fort William, from 1819 Assistant to the Commission of Kumaon in a newly conquered region.
-In 1820-29 Secretary to the Resident of Nipál, then three years acting Resident and in 1833-43 Resident in Kathmandu.
+In 1820-29 Secretary to the Resident of Nipál (Nepal), then three years acting Resident and in 1833-43 Resident in Kathmandu.
 In December 1843 abruptly called back by Ellenborough.
 From 1830 lived with an Indian Muslim mistress Mehrunnisha until her death in 1843, three children (Wikipedia).
 According to Cust he came in 1844 to England and married, after one and a half year in England returned to India as a private person in 1845, but Rhys Davids wrote of “his life as a student bachelor recluse at Darjiling (1843-1853)”.
 According to Cust he lived in Darjeeling until 1858, when (according to RD 1855) he definitely returned to England.
 Now he settled down in Gloucester and engaged e.g. in chase.
 Wikipedia: Married 1853 Ann Scott and lived with her in Darjeeling until 1868.
-He was widowed in 1868 and married again in 1869 Susan Townshend (RD seems to have been poorly informed).
+He was widowed in 1868 and married again in 1869 Susan Townshend, no children.
 Even in the last year of his life he still visited the continent.

 Publications: More than 300 articles on languages, religion, literature, ethnography, zoology and botany in As.Res., JASB, JRAS, etc., mostly republished in his books.